Corleno/VNMGPA/README.md

-# template_paper_repo
+# Variational Nonstationary Multivariate Gaussian Process Analysis
-Template repository for a repo for a paper/project (not a module/library)
+This repository for a repo for the project VNMGPA

 ## Installation
 To install, you can clone the repository and `cd` into the `template_paper_repo` folder.